 This is a group to promote skepticism and critical thought.

 Started by Joan Denoo.
-Last reply by Tony Carroll on Monday.
+Last reply by Tony Carroll May 20, 2013.

 Our comforting conviction that [the] world makes sense rests on a secure foundation: our almost unlimited ability to ignore our ignorance. -- Daniel Kahneman

 Brian Dunning tends to be right on.
 However, when it comes to Economics or Politics he doesn't seem to stick to his own guidelines for skeptical inquiry.